dorabelme/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM means Document Object Model, it is an interface to web pages, essentially an API to the page.
+It allows us to read and change the page’s structure, style, and content.

 2. What is an event?

+The DOM allows JavaScript to react to HTML events.
+There are a lot of different events: user clicking the mouse, mouse moving over an element, image or web page has loaded, form was submitted, user hits a key, scrolling.

 3. What is an event listener?

+An event listener is a function in a program that waits for an event to occur.
+Events are the user clicking or moving the mouse, pressing a key on the keyboard.
+The listener reacts to an input by calling the event’s handler.

 4. Why would we convert a NodeList into an Array?

+NodeList is a linked list so only forEach method is available.
+This is limiting, so when we convert it to an array, we can use array methods like map, filter, reduce, etc.

 5. What is a component?

+Component is a block of HTML + CSS + Javascript which allows us to encapsulate similar functionality / UI and then re-use it in other places without repeating the same code.

 ### Git Set up